-Question Answer Further details What are the possible Board considers that the following are advantages of the posed Transaction on the Company and its Shareholders: Section 3.19 advantages of the Proposed Transaction? (a) provides Shareholders will have exposure to both pure- play manganese and iron ore investments; (b) allows management of the Company to solely focus on the expansion of the Tshipi Borwa Manganese Mine and consolidation opportunities in the Kalahari Manganese Field; (c) the CYIP Assets are not currently being valued by the market; (d) the costs of the CYIP tenement care and maintenance will be available to the Company for potential distribution to Shareholders; (e) Juno will have a dedicated board and management team to bring the Mount Mason Project into development in the near-term, without jeopardising dividend payments from the Company; and (f) the separation of businesses will allow each to separately access capital markets for their respective assets.
-What are the possible Board considers that the following are disadvantages of the posed Transaction on the Company and its Shareholders: Section 3.19 disadvantages of the Proposed (a) the Company will become a single asset company, with its sole investment located in South Africa; Transaction? (b) the Company becomes solely exposed to manganese price fluctuations, varying market sentiments and potential trade disputes; (c) costs of the Juno IPO incurred by the Company reduces the cash available to be distributed as dividends to Shareholders; (d) market reaction to the Proposed Transaction is unknown, which could adversely affect the share prices of the Company and Juno; and (e) There may be tax consequences for Jupiter Shareholders (see Section 3.12 for further details).
-What is the Company's strategy if the Trar e Proposed Transaction is not approved, the Proposed nsaction and the Distribution will not proceed, and the CYIP ets will remain owned by Company.
-Section 3.13 Proposed Transaction is not approved? the Company will seek to identify new opportunities to realise value of the CYIP Assets so as to create value for its reholders.
+Question Answer Further details What are the possible Board considers that the following are advantages of the bosed Transaction on the Company and its Shareholders: Section 3.20 advantages of the Proposed Transaction? (a) provides Shareholders will have exposure to both pure- play manganese and iron ore investments; (b) allows management of the Company to solely focus on the expansion of the Tshipi Borwa Manganese Mine and consolidation opportunities in the Kalahari Manganese Field; (c) the CYIP Assets are not currently being valued by the market; (d) Juno will have a dedicated board and management team to bring the Mount Mason Project into development in the near-term, without jeopardising dividend payments from the Company; and (e) the separation of businesses will allow each to separately access capital markets in order to fund their respective businesses in a transparent manner.
+What are the possible Board considers that the following are disadvantages of the bosed Transaction on the Company and its Shareholders: Section 3.20 disadvantages of the Proposed (a) the Company will become a single asset company, with its sole investment located in South Africa; Transaction? (b) the Company becomes solely exposed to manganese price fluctuations, varying market sentiments and potential trade disputes; (c) costs of the Juno IPO incurred by the Company reduces the cash available to be distributed as dividends to Shareholders; (d) market reaction to the Proposed Transaction is unknown, which could adversely affect the share prices of the Company and Juno; and (e) there may be tax consequences for Jupiter Shareholders (see Section 3.13 for further details).
+What is the Company's strategy if the Tran e Proposed Transaction is not approved, the Proposed saction will not proceed, Juno and the CYIP Assets will ain owned by Company.
+Section 3.14 Proposed Transaction is not approved? deve Company will seek to identify alternatives for the elopment of the CYIP Assets so as to create value for its reholders."
 What do the Directors recommend?
 Directors recommend that Shareholders vote in favour of olution 1 to approve the reduction of capital and Distribution.
 Section 6